laurenesco/guides/nodejs.md

 app.use('/api/auth', authLimiter);
 ```

+>[!CRITICAL]
-> 🚫 **Never log sensitive data:** passwords, full card numbers, SSNs, API keys, JWT tokens.
+>**Never log sensitive data:** passwords, full card numbers, SSNs, API keys, JWT tokens.
 Log request IDs for correlation, not PII.
 This is both a security requirement and often a regulatory one (PCI-DSS, SOC 2).

 ---